Skip to main content

 “It is part of a class of drugs called sodium-glucose cotransporter 2 (SGLT2) inhibitors.
 This type of medication is a glucose absorption inhibitor,” explained dietitian and certified diabetes educator Angela Ginn-Meadow

 People who take Jardiance are often on it for life.
 Their prescriptions need to be refilled on time to keep their blood sugar levels in the safe zone.
-Fortunately, most Medicare and commercial insurance plans cover Jardiance.
-With Medicare coverage, the average patient can expect to pay up to $20 monthly for Jardiance.
+Fortunately, most Medicare and commercial health insurance companies cover Jardiance.
+With Medicare prescription drug coverage, the average patient can expect to pay less than $50 monthly for Jardiance.

 Does Medicare cover Jardiance?

 Here’s why: Medicare covers SGLT2 inhibitors, but Jardiance is only one of several SGLT2 inhibitors.
 Remember, Medicare Part D plans are only required to cover two medications in each drug class, and these vary from plan to plan.
-Dr. Gingerich also says that not all Medicare Part D plans cover a drug’s total cost.
+Dr. Gingerich also says that not all Medicare Part D plans cover the total drug price.

 RELATED: Does Medicaid cover Jardiance?

-More than 1 million Medicare Part D beneficiaries filled prescriptions for Jardiance in 2022, according to an official Jardiance fact sheet from the Department of Health and Human Services.
-Most paid about $490 for Jardiance in 2022, which is about $41 per month.
+More than 1 million Medicare Part D beneficiaries fill prescriptions for Jardiance yearly, according to an official Jardiance fact sheet from the Department of Health and Human Services.
+Most paid about $490 per year for Jardiance, which is about $41 per month.
 Part D beneficiaries who were eligible for the low-income subsidy, also called the Medicare Extra Help program, paid less—$20 annually, or an average of $1.67 monthly.

 Average out-of-pocket costs for Jardiance on Medicare Part D